Lance Rivera: Movie career

-Rivera transitioned from music to doing movies.
+Rivera transitioned from music to working in film.
 He teamed up with Queen Latifah and her Flavor Unit partner, Shakim Compere, to establish Crossover Media, a marketing advertising company.
 He went on to make his feature film directorial debut with The Cookout (2004), starring Queen Latifah, as well as Tim Meadows, Ja Rule, Eve, Jenifer Lewis, Danny Glover and Storm P in an all-star cast.
 The film opened on 1,303 screens, and opened at number eight in the box office with a gross of $5,000,900.
 After seven weeks, it ended with a domestic gross of $11,814,019 and made $195,051 from foreign countries, for a total of $12,009,070 worldwide.

 His second film, The Perfect Holiday, released in November 2007 and also starring Queen Latifah (alongside Morris Chestnut, Charlie Murphy, and Gabrielle Union) opened at number six with $2.2 million; The film grossed $5.8 million domestically.

 In early 2014, Rivera reunited with Cam'ron (who co-wrote the screenplay) for the production of the direct-to-media film, Percentage, which also co-starred Omar Gooding.

 Personal life

 1999 stabbing incident

 On December 2, 1999, Rivera was stabbed by hip-hop entrepreneur Jay-Z at the release party for Q-Tip's album Amplified at the now-closed Kit Kat Club in Times Square.
 The incident arose over the alleged bootlegging of Jay-Z's album Vol. 3...
 Life and Times of S. Carter before its release on December 28.
-In October 2001, Jay-Z pleaded guilty to a second-degree assault charge and was sentenced to three years of probation.
+In October 2001, Jay-Z pleaded guilty to a third-degree assault charge and was sentenced to three years probation.

+In an early 2023 interview with DJ Vlad, Rivera claimed that Jay-Z falsely took responsibility for the stabbing, clarifying that the rapper did not commit the crime towards him.